akanellop/movie-app/README.md

 Future enhancements are

-Tech:
 - DTOs for validate and transfering data between views and controllers
 - unit testing
 - integration of documentation generation (eg Swagger)
 - new error class for expected errors and exceptions
 - ehanced app logging for dev investigations
-UI:
 - better UI error logging for user notifications
 - search bar
 - pagination